uo-ec607/lectures/08-regression/08-regression.md

 lm(y ~ x1 + x2 + x3 + ..., data = df)
 ```

-You'll note that the `lm()` call includes a reference to the data source (in this case, a hyopthetical data frame called `df`).
+You'll note that the `lm()` call includes a reference to the data source (in this case, a hypothetical data frame called `df`).
 We covered this in our earlier lecture on R language basics and object-orientated programming, but the reason is that many objects (e.g. data frames) can exist in your R environment at the same time.
 So we need to be specific about where our regression variables are coming from --- even if `df` is the only data frame in our global environment at the time.
 Another option would be to use indexing, but I find it a bit verbose:

 ```r
 lm(df$y ~ df$x1 + df$x2 + df$x3 + ...)